cassels/cassels.github.io/_posts/2015-08-11-what-can-filmmakers-learn-from-snakes-and-ladders.md

 Unfortunately, a successful career in filmmaking doesn't come with a roadmap.

-And because of this, we often find ourselves scouring the depths of the internet seeking advice that isn't a cliché like:
+And because of this, we often find ourselves scouring the depths of the internet seeking advice.

-"It's not what you know, it's who you know" or "just pick up a camera and make a film".

 Well, I've just recently had an epiphany about filmmaking as a career which I'm happy to share with you all...